jsonMartin/readwise-mirror/README.md

 ### One-way mirror sync vs append-based sync

 Any changes made to content in Readwise will be automatically updated during the next sync. **It's important to note that this is a *read only/one way sync*, meaning that any new highlights detected from Readwise will cause the note file to automatically regenerate with the new content**.
 This was a deliberate design decision to ensure that Readwise is the ultimate source of truth for data; any changes to currently existing highlights in Readwise are always reflected rather than getting out of sync.
+The notable exception is frontmatter ("Properties") which can be protected if you allow the plugin to track notes with their unique Readwise URL.
+See below for other options.
 While another possible solution is to append new highlights to existing content notes instead, it is not feasible to modify existing highlights; this is how Readwise's integration with other services such as Notion & Roam work:
 > If I edit or format an existing highlight in Readwise, or make a new note or tag to an existing highlight, will that change be updated in Notion?
 > Not at the moment.
 Any edits, formatting, notes, or tags you had in Readwise before your first sync with Notion will appear in Notion, but new updates to existing highlights will not be reflected in already synced highlights.